NicodemusGurion/nicodemusgurion.github.io/islam/04-obvious-fraud.md

-# Allah protects Muhammad from minor nuisances
+# Allah obsesses over minor annoyances {#annoyances}

+The creator of the universe is oddly obsessed with minor annoyances that bother Muhammad.

-## Dinner instructions
+## Dinner instructions {#shy}

 [Surah 33:53](https://quran.com/33/53)